 1 Clarksons Research – World Fleet Monitor Volume 13, No.1 (January 2022)

 Changes in the data source, and thus coverage, in combination with more precise ownership information, lead to strong increases in the fleet value for some nations within some segments.
 Nevertheless, this year’s analyses are based on a stronger database with fewer uncertainties.

 The Norwegian Shipowners’ Association maintains statistics on the Norwegian-controlled foreign-going fleet.
 The parameters for inclusion of ships in the Norwegian-controlled foreign-going fleet are based on the following principles:

 - All ships registered in the Norwegian International Ship Register (NIS)

 - Ships registered in the Norwegian Ordinary Ship Register (NOR) and engaged in foreign trade

-- Ships sailing under foreign flag, owned by Norwegian-controlled shipping companies (stipulating 50 per cent Norwegian ownership or higher) and engaged in foreign trade
+- Ships sailing under foreign flags, owned by Norwegian-controlled shipping companies (stipulating 50 percent Norwegian ownership or higher) and engaged in foreign trade a